peywan/peywan/README.md

 <h3 align="center">I'm a passionate front end Developer from Stockholm, Sweden.</h3>

-## 🙋‍♂️ About Me: I'm Peywan and I study and learn Design & Development.
+## 🙋‍♂️ About Me: I'm Peywan and I study and learn design & development.
 I really enjoy learning languages and frameworks like React and javascript and much more, as well as work in WordPress because of the big community and templates.
 I also enjoy wireframing, ui, ux, and design in general.
 You can check out my repositories to see my work

 - 🔭 I’m currently working on: (front end project at university of applied sciences KYH)